patricksavalle/devops-project-template/README.md

 ## Best Practices

+### Agile Development

+- Prove assumptions and validate functionality before you build
+- Build in short increments
+- Keep validating and monitoring
+- Optimize in short iterations
+- Collaborate using the agile board
+- Communicate
+- Peer review
+- Works as a team
+- Automate

 ### Feature Design & Coding

-- Use the corporate standards
+- Use (corporate) standards
-- Use industry standard design patterns and solutions
+- Use well-known design patternss
-- Use a branching strategy
 - Use (automated) code linting
 - Use (automated) code formatting
-- Use Design-By-Contract
+- Apply design-by-contract principles
 - Apply const-correctness principles
 - Build automated integration-tests that test for functional properties
 - Build automated unit-tests only for strategic units